fltk-rs/demos/musicplayer/README.md

 # Music Player Demo

-This example shows using fltk, soloud and plotters to create an audio player with customized widgets.
+This example shows using fltk and soloud to create an audio player with customized widgets.

 ![alt_test](musicplayer.png)